AnyChart/docs.anychart.com/Stock_Charts/Scroller.md

 ## Enable

 We use standard {api:anychart.core.ui.Scroller#enabled}enabled(){api} method to switch the scroller on and off.
-While the scroller is enabled by default, you can always switch it off by setting "false" to this method :
+While the scroller is enabled by default, you can always switch it off by setting "false" to this method:

 ```
 // turn it off